whywhs/Detection_and_Recognition_in_Remote_Sensing_Image/README.md

 # Detection_and_Recognition_in_Remote_Sensing_Image

 ## Notice
-This work is writting with reference to this [paper](https://arxiv.org/abs/1711.10398) by Hongyu Wang in Beihang University, and the code is built upon a fork of [Deformble Convolutional Networks](https://github.com/msracver/Deformable-ConvNets) and [Faster RCNN for DOTA](https://github.com/jessemelpolio/Faster_RCNN_for_DOTA).
+This code is writting with reference to this [paper](https://arxiv.org/abs/1711.10398) by Hongyu Wang in Beihang University, and the code is built upon a fork of [Deformble Convolutional Networks](https://github.com/msracver/Deformable-ConvNets) and [Faster RCNN for DOTA](https://github.com/jessemelpolio/Faster_RCNN_for_DOTA).

 	@InProceedings{Xia_2018_CVPR,
 	author = {Xia, Gui-Song and Bai, Xiang and Ding, Jian and Zhu, Zhen and Belongie, Serge and Luo, Jiebo and Datcu, Mihai and Pelillo, Marcello and Zhang, Liangpei},